m-labs/artiq/doc/manual/utilities.rst

 The artiq_coremgmt utility gives remote access to the core device logs, the :ref:`core-device-flash-storage`, and other management functions.

-To use this tool, you need to specify a ``device_db.py`` device database file which contains a ``comm`` device (an example is provided in ``examples/master/device_db.py``).
-This tells the tool how to connect to the core device and with which parameters (e.g. IP address, TCP port).
-When not specified, the artiq_coremgmt utility will assume that there is a file named ``device_db.py`` in the current directory.
+To use this tool, it is necessary to specify the IP address your core device can be contacted at.
+If no option is used, the utility will assume there is a file named ``device_db.py`` in the current directory containing the device database; otherwise, a device database file can be provided with ``--device-db`` or an address directly with ``--device`` (see also below).

 To read core device logs::